Pharmaceutical Manufacturers NAICS 3254

 - Annual out-of-pocket costs for the Medicare Part D drug benefit will be capped at $2,000 in 2025, according to the Centers for Medicare & Medicaid Services (CMS).
 Many insurers are increasing premiums for their stand-alone drug plan offerings, however, according to health policy research firm KFF.
 Some major plan sponsors, including Aetna and UnitedHealthcare, are also reducing their stand-alone prescription drug plan offerings, and overall, there will be fewer prescription drug plans in 2025 than in 2024 – 524 plans nationwide, down from 709 in 2024.

-- Pharmaceutical manufacturing industry employment and wages for nonsupervisory employees decreased slightly during the first month of 2025, according to the US Bureau of Labor Statistics (BLS).
-Pharmaceutical manufacturers raised their prices slightly during 2024, according to the BLS.
+- Pharmaceutical manufacturing industry employment and wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics (BLS).
+Pharmaceutical manufacturers raised their prices slightly during the first half of 2025, according to the BLS.

 Industry Revenue